HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 ## Visibility
 - `visibility: hidden` is helpful to be able to "hold space open" for an element that will soon become visible.
 Edge case: It can be selectively undone by children.
-In this example: the "Second button" is visible eventhough its parent is hidden:
+In this example: the "Second button" is visible even though its parent is hidden:
 ```css
 section {
  visibility: hidden;